nwjs/node/README.md

 The Node.js project uses an [open governance model](./GOVERNANCE.md).
 The [OpenJS Foundation][] provides support for the project.

+Contributors are expected to act in a collaborative manner to move the project forward.
+We encourage the constructive exchange of contrary opinions and compromise.
+The [TSC](./GOVERNANCE.md#technical-steering-committee) reserves the right to limit or block contributors who repeatedly act in ways that discourage, exhaust, or otherwise negatively affect other participants.

 **This project has a [Code of Conduct][].**

 ## Table of contents